yusophfeeroz/epidemicmodeling/README.md

 # epidemicmodeling

-This repository contains appendices used for the manuscript entitled "Epidemiological Modeling of Health Information Dynamics on Twitter".
+This repository contains the Jupyter Notebook for getting the favorite and retweet counts for @WHO and @DOHgovph.
+It also contains a MATLAB Livescript for the sensitivity analysis conducted on the parameters of the TwitHComm model.
+The following were used for the manuscript entitled "Epidemiological Modeling of Health Information Dynamics on Twitter".
 All of the works contained in this repository was done by Feeroz R. Yusoph.